 - 53) Mr Mulga subsequently made application for a temporary On Licence.
-The Director of Licensing, after some discussion with the Acting Commission Chairman, then rejected the application.
-The Commission finds this process of seeking an application and then rejecting it to be questionable and disingenuous in the extreme. - 54) The evidence before the Commission is that Mr Mulga did not advertise a grand finale event for the end of calendar year.
+The application was then rejected.
+The Commission queries this process of seeking an application and then rejecting it. - 54) The evidence before the Commission is that Mr Mulga did not advertise a grand finale event for the end of calendar year.
 A Centralian Advocate journalist wrote a story and quotes Mr Mulga and a DJ, who was to provide music, to the effect that there would be an event at Monte's to celebrate the end of year.
 Mr Mulga has described as what took place on 21 December 2013 as a "regular event".
 He has submitted that he only made application for a temporary variation at the suggestion of GLS staff. - 55) Notwithstanding the chain of events leading to Monte's holding a function, on the evidence before the Commission it is able to conclude that licence conditions relating to appearance of a restaurant and requiring patrons to be seated were contravened.
 Again, as with the licence contraventions made out for Complaint 1, there was no harm evidenced or complaint lodged by the community or neighbourhood residents.
 In other respects the circumstances also appear similar to those evident with Complaint 1.
 On this basis the Commission finds that Section 110 of the Act has been breached and imposes a monetary fine of \$500.